Kanchan20005/Reddit-data-engineering-automation/README.md

 ## Output:
 It dumps the CSV file everyday to the S3 bucket at a scheduled time and the csv file in future will be converted or used to build a better GUI friendly frontend.

+## To Reuse this Repo:
+* Reddit-key-pair.pem is empty right now.
+You have to create a key-pair to replace this file.
+I removed the value in this file for security reasons
+* For API access, you have to get API access Key and Secrets, I have replaced my values with ######### in this case.
+You can get your API access information and replace the ########